CoolAbhi1290/Bash/README.md

 # Bug Bash
 ## About
 This is the Bug Bash Public repository.
 Over here, you will **not get the source code or any assets** of the game.
-This is our way of letting you people in on our projects.
+This is our way of letting you, our players in on our projects.

 ## Release Notes
 The [Projects tab](https://github.com/CoolAbhi1290/Bug-Bash-Public/projects) is a very helpful place.
 Once you go to the projects tab, you will be met with something like this: